TugboatQA/docs/docs/examples/pantheon/configure-terminus/index.md

 > #### Danger::Do not skip this step
 > Because of how terminus machine tokens work, you cannot restrict their access
 > to a single Pantheon project.
 This means that by sharing your machine token
-> with Tugboat, anyone else that has access to Tugboat could gain access to
-> your personal Pantheon account, including any other Pantheon projects that
-> account has access to.
+> with Tugboat, anyone else that has access to your Tugboat project could gain access to > your personal Pantheon account, including any other Pantheon projects that > account has access to.

 To mitigate the above risk, **you must create a separate user account** on Pantheon solely for Tugboat to use.
 You can then give this user access to just